Building a Community Around Your Business

 For us, first and foremost is providing a safe space.
 We’ve always been adamant about publishing non-judgmental content, and our community platforms are no different.
 Here, mums can share diaper rash photos, questions about sex, concerns about their in-laws, their fears and insecurities when it comes to raising children, or even just how exhausted they are.
 It may be curiosity (or algorithms) that leads them to theAsianparent, but it’s the support that makes them stay.

 Second is to add value.
 What do the members get out of being part of the community?
 Is it information?
 Rewards?
 Access to content or exclusive events?
 Discounts?
-A community needs interaction, two-way communication.
+A community needs interaction, a two-way communication.
 If the community reaps benefits (tangible or intangible), it encourages increased engagement and loyalty.

 Lastly, focus on experience.
 Constantly make User Experience/User Interface (UX/UI) improvements.
 No matter how excellent the content is, it is ultimately ineffective if users are unhappy and frustrated with your platform.
 Small things like design details or pop-ups or the registration process – these can add to or take from user experience.